rezazamani2329/AIML-UC-Berkeley-Capstone-Project-REZA-ZAMANI/README.md

 ### 5- <span style="color: red; "> **Machine learning models before hyperparameter tuning** </span>
 ### 6- <span style="color: red; "> **Models with hyperparameter tuning (best parameters)** </span>
 ### 7- <span style="color: red; "> **Comparison of tuned models and best model** </span>
-- Using confusion matrix, ROC curve, recall, precision and f1, we find that among models with best parameters, **XGBoost** classifier is the best and **KNN** is the second best model.
+- Using confusion matrix, ROC curve, recall, precision, f1 and accuracy, we find that among models with best parameters, **XGBoost** classifier is the best and **KNN** is the second best model.

 - From SHAP and feature importance we find that three factors are very important and have the highest impact on risk of default.
 They are:
 - LIM_SEP